 (B.A.
 Public Relations and Strategic Communication ’15), Account Executive, Brynn Bagot Public Relations, Dallas

 "After two great internships as an undergrad with Weber Shandwick in their Chicago and Dallas offices, I accepted an account executive position at Brynn Bagot Public Relations in Dallas shortly after graduation.
 I would not have been able to accept this position without the skills I learned in the SMU Communication Studies program.
 On a daily basis, I consistently use my writing skills, research skills and interpersonal skills to communicate directly with clients."
+[Emily is now a corporate communications specialist for Mary Kay Inc.]

 (B.A.
 Journalism; B.A.
 Public Relations and Strategic Communications; and B.A.
 Communication Studies ’15) Press Assistant for Senator John Cornyn (R-TX)